 Electricity: 230V AC electricity.
 Power outlets are round two-prong sockets (type F which also accepts type C and type E).
 Be sure to carry a universal travel adaptor so you can still use all your electronic devices.
 If you are from a country with 110V as a standard be aware that you will need a voltage converter.

 Visa: Traveling to Croatia is easy if you are from the European Union (EU).
-Citizens of (amongst other countries) the US, Canada, Australia and New Zealand are also allowed to enter Croatia without a visa for stays of up to 90 days.
-Although Croatia became part of the EU during 2013, Croatia is not yet part of the "Schengen" zone.
+Citizens of (amongst other countries) the US, Canada, Australia, and New Zealand are also allowed to enter Croatia without a visa for stays of up to 90 days.
+Although Croatia became part of the EU in 2013, Croatia is not yet part of the "Schengen" zone.
 Be sure to check online for the latest entry requirements.
 Make sure your passport is valid for at least 6 months after your entry and that you have an available completely blank page in your passport.

 Your main health risk is likely to be getting sunburnt or suffer from a hangover after too much Croatian wine!
 However, tick-borne encephalitis can be a risk for hikers in northern forests.
 Medical care is generally acceptable in quality but you be prepared to pay in cash for all treatment.
 It's a good idea to review your insurance coverage before you leave to make sure it's adequate.
 We would suggest checking out either SafetyWing or World Nomads, for travel insurance as they have the best coverage for active travellers.

 Language: English is widely spoken, particularly by the younger generation and by those who work in tourism or live in tourist areas.
 Croatian is, of course, the country's official language and as such is known by everybody.
-In addition, Italian is not only widely spoken and understood but is also recognised as a co-official language in most of Istria, due to that region's history and the presence of ethnic Italian communities.
+In addition, Italian is not only widely spoken and understood but is also recognized as a co-official language in most of Istria, due to that region's history and the presence of ethnic Italian communities.

 Search for flights to